 II.2 Oil properties in Phu Khanh

 Crude oil was discovered in block 124 carbonate Miocene reservoir.
-Base on properties and geochemical analyzed results of the oils show the typical character for sweet, medium oil (low sulfur content: 0,2%wt<1%; APIo gravity value of 36,5) [Plains exploration & Production company, 2009].
+Based on properties and geochemical analyzed results of the oils show the typical character for sweet, medium oil (low sulfur content: 0,2%wt<1%; APIo gravity value of 36,5) [Plains exploration & Production company, 2009].

 According to saturated C15+ GC analyzed result, bimodal distribution from C11-C35, domination of C15-C19 and C25-C27 represent for oil was generated from source rock contain terrestrial organic matter.
 The extended hopane range (C31-C35) of most of the samples distributes in the decreasing trend with the increase of carbon number which suggests the oils were generated from source rock that deposited under oxidation condition (Figure 4a)